vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_VLAN_Bridge.md

 Secondly, as the Bridge instance is decided by the DLR Control VM, the bridge instance is tied to a specific host.
 This will usually mean there is a bottleneck for traffic at the bridge.

 Different bridge instances can be tied into different hosts, which improves this bottleneck a little, but also makes the configuration more complex.
+Default behavior is to place the Bridge instance on the host with the control VM as in the image, but it can be chosen during configuration, on a case by case basis for each bridge instance.

 Although the Control VM decides which DLR instance performs the bridging, no data flows through the control VM.
 It is all handled by the VIB at the host.